lendis-advice-offboaridng-interview-exit-interview-hero

 In times of hybrid work, it is no longer unusual for a certain proportion of employees to work exclusively remotely.
 If such an employee is made redundant, the offboarding meeting will usually also have to take place online.
 Thanks to modern communication solutions such as Zoom, Microsoft Teams or Google Meet, this is now possible without any problems.

-Checklist for structured offboarding
+Checklist for Structured Offboarding

 With our checklist, you won't forget any more important tasks and will make a positive last impression on your employees.
 Practical: The checklist is also available as a free PDF download.